Volunteer!

 Get involved at Tempe History Museum

 With a small staff and a big mission, the Museum relies heavily on community volunteers and student interns.
-We have opportunities for everyone!
-Whether you’re a teen or a senior, quiet or outgoing, a winter visitor or a Valley native—there is a place for you at the Museum.
+Whether you’re a teen or a senior, quiet or outgoing, a winter visitor or a longtime resident, there is a place for you here.

 Are you curious?
 Do you enjoy working with people of all ages and life experiences?

-This position is perfect for lifelong learners--of any age--who are curious about people, culture, and history.
+This position is perfect for lifelong learners of any age who are curious about people, places, culture, and history.
 Docents can schedule volunteering around work and life commitments because education programs happen on weekdays, weekends, and evenings.
-Docents are an essential part of the Museum team!

 Docent training for museum education programs is self-paced and includes a mix of online modules, readings, and in-person training.
 Most volunteer opportunities happen from October through April.